 How You’ll Play

 The game flow for me is somewhat frustrating.
 Since you want to get stars, you need to play all the easy modes, but they are so easy they’re boring.
 I end up not paying enough attention because I’m bored, and I start making mistakes.
 Since the games reset their speed when you lose one of your three lives, I get even more bored after a mistake because it becomes even easier.
-The harder modes are a bit better, since I have a difficult time getting all the stars, but they’re still repetitive games.
+The harder modes are a bit better but they’re still repetitive games.
 You still risk losing your focus and making mistakes.
 To alleviate that, I tend to play in shorter sessions.
 It’s what I recommend; Game & Watch Gallery is better played in fifteen to twenty-minute increments.

 Had I been able to read English, I would have gotten an explanation through the game’s hint system.
 Periodically, the game will give you hints about different aspects of the game.